Help For Kids’ Teeth: Another Study Reports “clinically significant” Benefits of fluoride in Water

 A new study from Australia strengthens confidence in the safety of fluoridated water with regard to the cognitive and behavioral development of children.
 The study found no link between greater exposure to fluoridated water and lower scores on key measures of emotional and behavioral development.
 Drawing from data on more than 2,600 children, this study […]

-August 22nd, 2022 Communities Supporting Fluoride, Fluoride and Public Health, Fluoride in the News
+July 14th, 2020 Communities Supporting Fluoride, Fluoride and Public Health, What the Experts Say about Fluoride